gmharper/messengerpigeon-backend/README.md

 # NC News Seeding

-In order to use this repo you will need to create 2 .env files: in the root directory of the repository create: a file named .env.development a file named .env.test
+In order to use this repo you will need to create 3 .env files in the root directory of the repository with the following names:
+.env.development
+.env.test
+.env.production

-In the .env.development file create this line:
+In the .env.development file add the following line with NO spaces or quotation marks:
 PGDATABASE=nc_news

-In the .env.test file create this line:
+In the .env.test file add the following line with NO spaces or quotation marks:
 PGDATABASE=nc_news_test

+In the .env.production file add the following line:
+DATABASE_URL=

+For Ubuntu users or Ubuntu running on WSL:
-If you are on Ubuntu then you will also need to add these lines to BOTH .env files and replace with your psql username and password:
+If you are using Ubuntu then you will also need to add the following two lines to BOTH .env files.
+Replace with your psql username and password.
+Make sure there are NO spaces or quotation marks.

 PGUSER=your_psql_username
 PGPASSWORD=your_psql_password

-to set your psql password type into the terminal: psql postgres
+To set your psql password type into the terminal: psql postgres

+followed by:
-\password 'your_username'
+\password your_username

-a prompt should appear to enter your new password
+A prompt should appear to enter your new password

+db password:
+Tcy4PDQhnajic16o